pulamusic/flaskMicroBlog/README.md

   - See `forms.py`.
 * Check out the [documentation](https://flask-login.readthedocs.io/en/latest/) for `flask-login`.
 * **NOTE**: This app will eventually be deployed to [Heroku](https://www.heroku.com/).
 Be sure to add it to my portfolio.
+* Figure out, at some point, how to create tests for this codebase.
+Check out the [documentation of Flask testing](https://flask.palletsprojects.com/en/1.1.x/testing/).
+  - What other testing frameworks could I use?
+Check out [this article on Medium](https://medium.com/@neeti.jain/how-to-do-unit-testing-in-flask-and-find-code-coverage-fa5201399bc4).